 Home: Estelle Austin, Dail Rodgers

-Illness: Bob Blazer, Misty Carroll (cancer), Virginia Harr, Jasper Ramey, Barbara Knight, Charlotte Osborne (Tracy Campbell’s mother), Tricia Klug (health), Don Schultz, Emma Harrod, Randall Kidd, Frieda Horne, (Dreama Helton’s sister), Paul Jett, Lucas Kinley (Pam Howell’s great nephew), Tim Winkle
+Illness: Bob Blazer, Misty Carroll (cancer), Virginia Harr, Jasper Ramey, Barbara Knight, Charlotte Osborne (Tracy Campbell’s mother), Tricia Klug (health), Don Schultz, Emma Harrod, Randall Kidd, Frieda Horne, (Dreama Helton’s sister), Paul Jett, Lucas Kinley (Pam Howell’s great nephew)

-Recovering: Bonnie Blazer, Shelby Skeens, Keirsten Thompson, Janice Hutsell, Joseph Pitz, Josiah Porter (Ron & Kay Porter’s grandson), Ron Yeatts, Susan Gamble, Carrie Malone (Elizabeth Carey’s mother), Margaret Hamilton (Tony Ponder’s mother), Mary Lee Jackson (Bobby Jackson’s mother), Susan Gamble, Betty Sue Bright, Suzi Fleenor, Jane & David Doan, Al James
+Recovering: Bonnie Blazer, Shelby Skeens, Keirsten Thompson, Janice Hutsell, Joseph Pitz, Josiah Porter (Ron & Kay Porter’s grandson), Ron Yeatts, Carrie Malone (Elizabeth Carey’s mother), Margaret Hamilton (Tony Ponder’s mother), Mary Lee Jackson (Bobby Jackson’s mother), Susan Gamble, Betty Sue Bright, Suzi Fleenor, Jane & David Doan, Al James

-Special Concerns: Dennis Dykes (Afghanistan Veteran, illness), Erin Millington Meade, South Sudan, Zachary Beachley, Dwight & Barbara Miller, Ryan Maxwell, Lindsey Rufenacht, DonCulbertson, Patricia Petersen, Leroy Campbell (Chris Campbell’s father), Jane Frayer, Doris Parks, Ruth Ann Blix, Donna Thornton, Debbie Dillard, Nancy Osborne (Estelle Austin’s daughter), Judy Hoberg, Darci Ladabouche, Pastor Tom and the Mission Team, Evelyn Smith, Wade McMackin, Jackson Orfield, Marvin Bullis’ Dad, “Bull,” and mother, John Green, Karissa Deal (Connie Burleson’s daughter), Suzan Alley, HA Shelton, Burl and Joyce Lawson, Kip Cloninger
+Special Concerns: Dennis Dykes (Afghanistan Veteran, illness), Erin Millington Meade, South Sudan, Zachary Beachley, Dwight & Barbara Miller, Ryan Maxwell, Lindsey Rufenacht, Patricia Petersen, Leroy Campbell (Chris Campbell’s father), Jane Frayer, Doris Parks, Ruth Ann Blix, Donna Thornton, Debbie Dillard, Nancy Osborne (Estelle Austin’s daughter), Darci Smith, Wade McMackin, Jackson Orfield, Marvin Bullis’ mother, John Green, Karissa Deal (Connie Burleson’s daughter), Suzan Alley, HA Shelton, Burl and Joyce Lawson, Kip Cloninger

 Serving Our Community: Matt Harrison, Lynn Feagins, Al James, Mark Lambert, Mike Laningham, Allen Faulk